The Most Popular All-American Review Platform

 The weight of the lure on the fishing rod is a crucial consideration that impacts the efficiency and performance of a fishing rod.
 The lure rating of the rod tells of the ideal lure for the rod and that will result in optimal casting ability.
 Typically, the weight rating of your rod will be given in the spec.
 This is the rating that will help you to select the most appropriate lure packages such as the lightest or heaviest you can use with such a rod.
 For example, a rod labeled 10-20lb line rating could be paired with a braided line in the range of 15-30lb of line weight.

-Regardless, note that if you are using the lure weight per the manufacturer’s guidelines, it is not a specific rule where optimal results are guaranteed, but rather a guide.
+Using the lure weight per the manufacturer’s guidelines is not a strict rule.
+It’s a guide, so optimal results are not guaranteed.
 A floating one may do the trick and a heavier lead ball can still work for you, but a hard overhead cast using the same weight may break your rod.
 Hence, one must get the rod, lure, and line in the correct way if one wants the fishing experience to go well.
 In other words, a medium-light rod is ideally suited for a 6–10 lb test and 1/4–1/2 oz lure, while a heavy rod will work well for a 20–40 lb test and a 4–8 oz lure.

 How to choose the right rod weight?